 Death to the French: The Baker Rifle.
 The Rifle along with the green uniform is a highly visibile weapon and symbol that seperates a Rifleman from the common soldier armed with muskets.

 Angus, the Knight of Earth, uses a mace, probably just because it's round, and they had to show boulders shooting out of it.

 Firefly follows the trope with Western-inspired (of course) weapons.
-Mal has a gun based on a six-shooter; Zoe carries a custom 1892 Winchester rifle (and, unusually, a bulletproof vest).
+Mal, The Hero has a gun based on a six-shooter and an old-fashioned mentality to go with it.
+Zoe carries a custom 1892 Winchester rifle (and, unusually, a bulletproof vest, befitting a consummate professional who's ready for trouble).
 Jayne, the other badass, has an assortment but favours an assault rifle and a BIG knife.
 Inara, the mysterious woman, uses a futuristic bow (she also holds a stolen laser pistol, but it doesn't work).
-Shepherd Book, with his mysterious past, seems content with rifles—he's a Technical Pacifist from his faith (although the Bible, while specific on killing, is 'a mite fuzzier on the subject of kneecaps.')
-River, the Mysterious Waif, is pretty much a blender with anything.And with nothing.
 The rest of the crew make do with pistols and shotguns of varying accuracy.
 Though notably Wash uses a Mateba auto-revolver which considering their scarcity and quirky design fits his character quite well.